-Pierce Murray is one of 2,000 Ohio Veterans Bringing Their Military Skills to JPMorgan Chase
+Pierce Murray is one of 18,000 veterans bringing their military skills to JPMorgan Chase

-Navy veteran Pierce Murray is no stranger to high work standards, team leadership, and efficient time management.
-After 12 years as an Operations Officer in the military, they are qualities he's mastered and that are core to who he is.
+Navy veteran Pierce Murray is no stranger to high work standards, team leadership and efficient time management.
+After 13 years as a naval officer, they are qualities he's mastered and that are core to who he is.

-“What attracted me to JPMorgan Chase was their industry reputation, global presence, and track record with supporting veterans," says Murray.
-“Opportunities like the Military Pathways Development Program empowered me to use my skills as a veteran while giving me training I need to be successful at the firm."
+“What attracted me to JPMorgan Chase was their industry reputation, global presence and track record with supporting veterans," says Murray.
+“Opportunities like the Military Pathways Development Program empowered me to use my skills as a veteran while giving me training I needed to be successful at the firm."

 You entered JPMorgan Chase through the Military Pathways Development Program.
 What was that like?

 It was fantastic!
 You go through two one-year rotations and choose different lines of business to explore.
-It's really a great program for military members who have strong leadership experience, are adept at crisis management, and have a broad skillset but may not have a traditional banking or financial services industry background.
-We're given the opportunity to explore different roles and land in a permanent role at the end of the two-year program.
+It is really a great program for military members who have strong leadership experience, are adept at crisis management and have a broad skillset but may not have a traditional banking or financial services industry background.
+We are given the opportunity to explore different roles and land in a permanent role at the end of the two-year program.

 How did you land your current position at JPMorgan Chase?

-When I came into this program, I knew that I wanted to be a leader, but I didn't know what line of business made sense for me.
-But, my catch phrases from the Navy are “We jump into a fire, we jump into a crisis, and we figure things out.
-We get things going in the right direction."
-They served me well here.
+When I came into this program, I knew that I wanted to continue as a people leader, but I did not know what line of business made sense for me.
+But my catch phrase from the Navy is “we jump into a fire, we jump into a crisis, and we figure things out — we get things going in the right direction," which has served me well here.

-I talked to a lot of colleagues about my military experience and they helped to guide me as I made the transition into the corporate world and recommended CCB Operations.
-That made so much sense to me and felt like the right fit given my background as an Operations Officer.
+I talked to a lot of colleagues about my military experience, and they helped guide me as I made the transition into the corporate world and recommended Consumer and Community Bank Operations.
+That made so much sense to me and felt like the right fit given my experience leading teams as a naval officer.

 Have you become a mentor to others?

 Yes.
 I have supported many veterans transitioning into the civilian world, as well as those interested in a career at JPMorgan Chase.
-It is a personal imperative to help in others' journeys as I was helped during my own.
-I've opened my network to others, to link their interests and desires with people I know.
+It is my mission to help others as I was helped during my own journey.
+I have opened my network to others to link their interests and desires with people I know.
 I would liken it to matchmaking.
-I have connected interested veterans with recruiters, hiring managers, program managers, and other fellow veterans.
-I enjoy making the connections, many of which have ended in job placement in central Ohio and at JPMorgan Chase.
+I have connected interested veterans with recruiters, hiring managers, program managers and other fellow veterans.
+I enjoy making the connections, many of which have ended in job placements across the country at JPMorgan Chase.

 Why do you think it's important for organizations to invest in veterans?

 Recent demographic information shows roughly seven percent of the U.S. population served in the armed forces in some capacity.
 These are citizens, like everyone else, some of whom were placed in the extremes of the human condition.
-Veterans bring a myriad of experiences to the workforce—from stress coping mechanisms to analytical approaches to mental endurance—veterans can add instant value and contribute to overall company success as soon as they parachute or march or sail into a new civilian role.
+Veterans bring a myriad of experiences to the workforce — from stress coping mechanisms to analytical approaches and mental endurance.
+Veterans can add instant value and contribute to overall company success as soon as they fly or march or sail into a new civilian role.